 Domaine La Bastide Saint Dominique Secrets de Pignan is produced from 95% old vine Grenache and 5% Mourvedre.
 The vines for this wine are close to 100 years of age.
 The grapes are destemmed.
 The wines are aged in tank for 18-24 months prior to bottling.

 Domaine La Bastide Saint Dominique Les Hesperides was first produced in 2007.
-The wine is made from a blend of 50% Grenache, 25% Syrah and 25% Mourvedre.
+The wine is made from a blend of 50% Grenache and 50% Mourvedre.
+Although in some vintages, the blend can also include Syrah.
 The grapes are destemmed.
 The vines range in age from 30 to 50 years of age.
-The Grenache is aged in tank for 18 months.
+The vines are planted in the Les Bedines lieu-dit with a pure sand terroir.
+The Grenache is aged in demi-muids and tank for 18 months.
 The Mourvedre and Syrah are aged in old, used, French oak barrels for 18 months before blending and bottling.
 The average production is only 175 cases.

 Serving and Decanting Domaine La Bastide Saint Dominique with Wine, Food, Pairing Tips